-- oting is well underway.
-One North Carolina Trump supporter and one Board of Education candidate for the upcoming election have armed themselves with a baseball bat, which is marked "TRUMP" for all to see.
-The Trump supporter, who is also a poll worker, has been spotted walking "directly across the street from the Board of Elections office," where early voting takes place, carrying the baseball bat.
-And, the Board of Education candidate, Sherry-Lynn Womack, who is also a Republican, has been spotted walking behind the poll worker carrying the "TRUMP" baseball bat and posing for photos holding the "TRUMP" baseball bat. - 66.
-Also in North Carolina, according to one report, "someone showed up to early voting with a badge saying 'poll observer' and was photographing and videotaping cars coming and going and 'generally being an intimidating factor there."" - 67.
-Trump supporters have also sought to sow misinformation among supporters of Secretary Clinton.
+- 61. Trump supporters have also sought to sow misinformation among supporters of Secretary Clinton.
 For example, Joshua Lorenz, a Republican City Councilman from Murrysville, Pennsylvania, posted on Facebook an image with the phrase: "Vote Hillary November 8th" and "YOU CAN VOTE AT HOME COMFORTABLY ONLINE!" with instructions for how only Clinton supporters could purportedly vote online.
 Lorenz included with his post a statement: "More proof that the election process is rigged.
 Only Hillary supporters can vote from their smartphones or in the comfort of their own homes."
 A similar image being circulated online features a photo of Clinton and the statement: "Did you know?
 Pennsylvania now has online voting?" in a font that is similar to that used in official Clinton campaign advertising.
-Of course, these statements are false.

-- 68. Stone has participated directly in this misinformation campaign.
+Of course, these statements are false. - 62.
+Stone has participated directly in this misinformation campaign.
 On October 23, 2016, Stone sent out a message via his Twitter feed deliberately designed to mislead Democratic voters by representing-using Secretary Clinton's likeness and logo-that supporters can "VOTE the NEW way on Tues.
-Nov 8th" by texting "HILLARY to 8888," after which voters will apparently "receive official confirmation." - 69.
-Due to the aforementioned rhetoric and suppression tactics, North Carolina voters are suffering irreparable harm at the polling place.
-Reports of the following have surfaced. - a.
-Upon information and belief, Craven County Republicans have been intimidating African American voters outside an early voting location and calling Hillary a crook. - b.
-Upon information and belief, in Craven County, a former Republican official catcalled and intimidated women who came to vote. - c.
-Media outlets have gathered additional instances of voter suppression in North Carolina.
-See e.g., Joe Killian, "Election watchdogs worry voter intimidation could depress turnout," NC Policy Watch (Nov.
-2, 2016), http://www.ncpolicywatch.com/2016/11/02/election-watchdogs-worry-voter-intimidation-depress-turnout/. - 70.
+Nov 8th" by texting "HILLARY to 8888," after which voters will apparently "receive official confirmation." - 63.
 All the while, Trump continues to fan the flames of polling-place harassment targeting non-white voters in urban areas, and continues to invoke the baseless claim that the unlawful conduct that his supporters are planning, at his behest, is justified by "voter fraud."
 Trump and Stone's formalized efforts to organize these vigilantes through the "Trump Election Observers" and "StopTheSteal" mechanisms remain mostly hidden from public view.

-V. DEFENDANTS' PLANNED ACTIONS ARE NEITHER LEGITIMATE NOR LAWFUL MEASURES TO PROTECT AGAINST VOTER FRAUD
+V. DEFENDANTS' PLANNED ACTIONS ARE NEITHER LEGITIMATE NOR LAWFUL MEASURES TO PROTECT AGAINST VOTER FRAUD efforts to protect against voter fraud.
+In fact, Trump has directed his supporters to engage in activity forbidden by Pennsylvania state election law.